-In addition to the above noted holidays, full-time employees will be eligible for two (2) floating holidays.
+In addition to the above noted holidays, full-time employees will be eligible for two (2) floating holidays in each calendar year.

-The float holiday will be scheduled at a mutually agreeable time prior to the end of the calendar year.
-Such requests shall not be unreasonably denied.
-Failure to reach agreement between the parties will result in the Employer scheduling the day.
+The float holidays will be scheduled at a mutually agreeable time prior to the end of the calendar year.